VincentVanlaer/mesa-school-labs/content/friday/lab-3.md

   tag = 'non-radial'
 /
 ```
+Note: do NOT delete the radial mode block!
+You still want to calculate those.
+There is only m=0 for these modes.

 The $l=2$ modes will also be split, however this will add a bit of computing time to your model.
 You can choose to calculate these modes as well if you like.
 The $l=2$ modes have m values $m=-2,-1,0,1,2$.